ahaProplan/azure-function-weasyprint/README.md

+# credit
+This is a fork from `plankje/azure-function-weasyprint`.
+I've made change to the function name and updated to newer version of weasyprint and azure function.
+This project is being hosted as a azure docker container app.

 # WeasyPrint template for Azure Function
 The function is set up with the help of the [Azure Function quickstart guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function-azure-cli).
 See also the [Azure custom Docker image tutorial](https://docs.microsoft.com/en-us/azure/app-service/containers/tutorial-custom-docker-image).